kennylbj/concurrent-java/src/main/java/optional/README.md

 Find the brand name for given person.

-Please represent by Optional model
+Please represent that by Optional model